sathishc/todolist/README.md

 ## Build a Simple Todo List using DynamoDb, API Gateway, Lambda and Amplify

 In this demo, we are building an App that allows you to create a Todo list that can be accessed from the web.
-This app demonstrates commencting to a DynamoDB backned using API Gateway and Lambda functions
+This app demonstrates an Amplify front end connecting to a DynamoDB database using API Gateway and Lambda functions.
+The backend services are deployed using the CDK.

 ![Todo List Frontend](public/todo-list.png)